Beware of Enmeshed Parenting

 What are we doing when we’re enmeshed with our teenagers?

 We’re not building resilience.
 Our goal is to raise our teenagers so they can leave us; we’re important, but temporary.
 When we don’t teach our teenagers to manage problems on their own, they don’t learn resilience.
 And, if we don’t teach resilience, then we rob them of the self-esteem that comes from learning that they are resilient, that teens can solve their own problems and make their way in life on their own.

 Be engaged, but not enmeshed.
 Listen much more than you give advice.
 I read this great article years ago where the writer described how her dad responded when she came to him with a problem.
 He would say, “Wow, that’s a tough fix.
 I’ll be interested to see what you do about it.”
 And, he was not being patronizing.
 He was saying, “I’ll be interested to see how you solve this problem.
 I have faith in you, and I want to hear how it goes.”
-Listen, listen, listen, so you can be engaged, but bite your tongue.
+Listen, listen, listen, so you can be an engaged parent, but bite your tongue before you respond.
 Offer advice only a fraction of the time, even though you have the perfect piece of advice.
 Because the message when you don’t offer advice is that you have faith that your teenager has some good ideas about how to fix this problem on his or her own.

 Even if they mess up?

 The biggest gift we can give our teenagers it NOT protecting them from consequences.
 If your teenager is going to get benched because of a C in math, you should not argue with the coach or the principal or the math teacher; you should say, “How are you going to improve your grade?”
 If we protect them from consequences when they are teenagers—and don’t teach them resilience—they will be shocked and betrayed by the real world.
 We are not doing them a good service.
 That’s the danger of being enmeshed with our kids.
 We’re setting up false expectations for how they will be treated in every aspect of their lives.